MasterFormat Divisions

 Division 06 – Wood, Plastics, Composites

-A set of classic and modern building materials known as “wood, plastics, and composites” are utilized in all types of construction as structural, non-structural, and finish building materials.
-There are a variety of uses for wood due to the various unique qualities that are supplied across the variety of wood species, and material kinds
+Builders utilize a set of classic and modern materials, known as “wood, plastics, and composites,” in all types of construction for structural, non-structural, and finish purposes.
+Wood, in particular, finds a variety of uses due to the unique qualities offered by different wood species and material types.
+Consequently, its versatility makes it a popular choice across various construction applications.

 Division 07 – Thermal and Moisture Protection